What are electrical remedial works?

 Observation Code C2

 C2 means there is a potentially dangerous defect with your electrical system and urgent corrective work is required.
-The issue probably is not an immediate concern, but it is likely to become dangerous if ignored.
+The issue is probably not an immediate concern, but it is likely to become dangerous if ignored.

 Observation Code C3